Flex Classes

 Learn the basics

-Once you’ve decided our program is right for you, select a Flex Pass.
-Use it to sign up for the dog training classes that fit your busy schedule.
-You’ll start by taking these five Core Manners classes in any order, and repeating them until you and your dog master those skills.
+After Orientation, select a Flex Pass and start by taking these five Core Manners classes in any order.
+Repeat them until you and your dog master the skills.

 Come This Way